-Many people make a New Year’s resolution to maintain a healthier diet and lifestyle, but are their pets part of the commitment?
-The Pet Food Institute (PFI), whose members make 98% of all U.S. pet food and treat products, encourages pet lovers to also consider their dog or cat’s diet and activity.
+Many people make a New Year’s resolution to maintain a healthier diet and lifestyle, but are their pets’ health part of the commitment?
+The Pet Food Institute (PFI), whose members make 98 percent of all U.S. pet food and treat products, encourages pet lovers to also consider their dog or cat’s diet and activity.
 Approximately 20 percent of dogs and 28 percent of cats in the United States are classified as obese, which can lead to serious health issues, ranging from difficulty breathing and joint damage to an increased risk of cancer.
-Pet lovers can take just a few steps to support their pet’s nutritional needs and wellbeing in 2017.
+Pet lovers can take just a few steps to support their pet’s nutritional needs and wellbeing in 2020.

 Provide a Complete and Balanced Diet